awsdocs/aws-xray-developer-guide/doc-source/xray-console-insights.md

 The **Root cause** section shows a service map focused on the root cause service and the impacted path\.
 You may hide the unaffected nodes by selecting the eye icon in the top right of the Root cause map\.
 The root cause service is the farthest downstream node where X\-Ray identified an anomaly\.
 It can represent a service that you instrumented or an external service that your service called with an instrumented client\.
 For example, if you call Amazon DynamoDB with an instrumented AWS SDK client, an increase in faults from DynamoDB results in an insight with DynamoDB as the root cause\.

 To further investigate the root cause, select **View root cause details** on the root cause graph\.
 You can use the **Analytics** page to investigate the root cause and related messages\.
-For more information, see [Interacting with the AWS X\-Ray Analytics console](xray-console-analytics.md)\.
+For more information, see [Interacting with the Analytics console](xray-console-analytics.md)\.

 ![\[Overview page of an X-Ray insight.\]](http://docs.aws.amazon.com/xray/latest/devguide/images/console-insights-root-cause.png)<a name="impact"></a>